 Edit or Delete Business Rule

 Hover over the business rule and click or to edit or delete the rule.

 Reorder Business Rule

-- Drag and drop business rule to reorder them.
+- Click and then drag and drop business rule to reorder them.

 - Click Save Order.